shubhamjha97/hierarchical-clustering/README.md

 ## Pre-processing done
-The csv file was read transaction by transaction and each transaction was saved as a list.
+The csv file was read sequence by sequence and was saved in the form of a dictionary, where the key is the gene sequence's name and the value contains the enyire gene string.

-A mapping was created from the unique items in the dataset to integers so that each item corresponded to a unique integer.
+A mapping was created from the unique gene sequences in the dataset to integers so that each sequence corresponded to a unique integer.

 The entire data was mapped to integers to reduce the storage and computational requirement.
-A reverse mapping was created from the integers to the items, so that the item names could be written in the final output file.

 ## Directory Structure
 ```